 Do you run a special, set your prices cheaper, or do you charge at all?
 You’ve learnt the skills needed, and you’re ready to work.
 Let’s take a look at some factors.

-Charging for service involves covering all your overhead costs.
+Charging for services involve covering all your overhead costs, including your time.
 But it also puts value on your work.
 You want people to know that your work is worth something.
 If you don’t charge anything, it sends the message that your work has little value.

 Let’s look at 5 ways you can set your price and gain experience.